not-nakul/not-nakul/README.md

-🎨 Hi there, I am a self-taught frontend developer with a good grasp over JavaScript and React.
-I love creating websites and web applications that are user-friendly, follow visual trends, have an aesthetically pleasing UI and provide an overall delightful experience.
+🎨 Self-taught Frontend Web Developer with an impressive understanding of React, JavaScript, CSS and HTML.
+I love creating web applications that are user-friendly, follow visual trends and provide an overall delightful experience.
+I'm a quick learner and never shy of learning a diverse set of skills.

 My portfolio: https://not-nakul.github.io/